 Dr. Herveen Sachdeva

-Herveen Sachdeva is a Public Health and Preventative Medicine physician.
+Herveen Sachdeva is a Public Health and Preventive Medicine physician.
 She has worked for Toronto Public Health as an Associate Medical Officer of Health since completing her fellowship training at the University of Toronto in 2006.

-Over these years, she has focussed in communicable disease control in the areas of outbreak control and prevention, and infection prevention and control in community settings.
+Over these years, she has focused in communicable disease control in the areas of outbreak control and prevention, and infection prevention and control in community settings.
 She is an adjunct lecturer with the Dalla Lana School of Public Health at the University of Toronto.

 Louise has been working in public health for 24 years as a Public Health Inspector, beginning her career with the Province of Saskatchewan in 1994.
 In 2000, she moved back to Ontario and worked for the Muskoka Parry Sound District Health Unit and the Simcoe Muskoka District Health Unit (SMDHU).
 She worked as a General PHI up until 2002, and then specialized in IPAC on the Communicable Disease Investigation Unit and Surveillance Units.
 In 2013, she was hired as the Infection Prevention and Control Coordinator for the SMDHU.
 She graduated in 1994 with a Bachelor of Science in Environmental Health and obtained a Master of Science in Infectious Diseases in 2009.
 In 2013, she became certified in Infection Control CIC and recertified in 2017.

 Laurie is the Senior Manager of the Infection Prevention and Control program at The Hospital for Sick Children (SickKids).
 She has been an ICP at SickKids since 1998 and a Registered Nurse since 1991.
 Her experience is in neonatal and pediatric infection prevention and control with a special interest in surgical site infections.